buu342/N64-Sausage64/Sample ROM/libdragon/README.md

 ### Playing the ROM
 The ROM should work on any official Nintendo64 hardware, and most emulators.

+The controls are:
+* Use the control stick to pan the camera.
+* Hold R and use the control stick to rotate the camera (like in an FPS game).
+* Hold Z and use the control stick to zoom the view.
+* Press START to reset the camera position
+* Hold L to make the character look at the camera..

 ### Compiling the ROM
 Simply call `make`.
 A compiled version of the ROM should be available in the [releases page](../../../../releases).